Arranging pet transport logistics can feel overwhelming no matter what kind of pet you have, but moving with older dogs can be especially stressful.

 First and foremost, check in with your vet before planning to relocate your older dog.
 Requesting a geriatric exam to uncover any underlying issues and taking the time to ask questions are essential steps, as the information your trusted vet provides can be the key to helping your dog have a safe trip.

-As with any pet relocation, it’s strongly advised to spend some time crate training your dog in the weeks before your move, especially if they’re not used to spending time in the kennel.
-When dogs feel comfortable in their crate and see it as a safe space, they are likely to feel more calm during the trip.
+As with any pet relocation, it’s strongly advised to spend some time crate training your older dog in the months or weeks before your move.
+This is especially important if they’re not used to spending time in a crate.
+When dogs feel comfortable in their crate and see it as a safe space, they are likely to feel calmer during the trip.

 Food and Water